 Can a person with a diagnosis of autism drive?

 A medical diagnosis of autism does not mean that a person cannot drive.
 However, in Australia, an individual with a medical condition that may impact on their ability to drive is required to declare the condition to the relevant authority.
-In NSW, this is usually declared when the person attempts to obtain their learner licence.
-The person’s treating doctor, other health professional or family members concerned about the person’s ability to drive may also refer them for an OT driving assessment.
-This article will outline the process involved for a person with autism to gain their licence.
+The specific requirements vary from state to state.
+In NSW, this is usually declared when the person attempts to obtain their learner licence with the RMS.
+However, sometimes people do not realise that they are obligated to declare their medical condition to the RMS.
+Therefore, it is not uncommon for the person’s treating doctor, other health professional or family members or friends concerned about the person driving, to inform the RMS of their medical background.
+In such instances, the person will often be referred to undertake and Occupational Therapy (OT) driving assessment to ascertain how their condition is affecting driving.
+This article will outline the process involved for a person with autism to achieve their goal of learning to drive.

 How can autism affect driving ability?